-The Illinois Growth and Innovation Fund (ILGIF) will invest in ways that attract, assist and retain quality technology businesses in Illinois.
-On August 29, 2018, Illinois Treasurer Michael Frerichs announced an increase to the amount of investment capital available in ILGIF, increasing the total to over $700 million in investment capital from the State's existing investment portfolio to be invested with Illinois venture capital and growth equity firms.
+The Illinois Growth and Innovation Fund (ILGIF), an impact investment fund, will invest in ways that attract, assist and retain quality technology businesses in Illinois.
+On August 29, 2018, Illinois Treasurer Michael Frerichs announced an increase to the amount of investment capital available in ILGIF, increasing the total to over $700 million in investment capital from the State's existing investment portfolio to be invested with Illinois venture capital, growth equity and private debt investment firms.

 Legally named the Technology Development Account I (TDA I), lawmakers in 2002 authorized the initial round of $74 million in investments to Illinois venture capital firms.
 TDA I created approximately 6,300 jobs and generated more than $150 million in private investment.